cdanis/tunnelencabulator/README.md

 # tunnelencabulator
 For a number of years now, work has been proceeding in order to bring to perfection the crudely-conceived idea of a machine that would not only supply the easy re-routing of traffic for load-balanced services, but would also be capable of automatically synchronizing directional LibreNMSes and icingas.
 Such an instrument is the tunnel-encabulator.

+Now, basically, the only new principle involved is that instead of hostnames being resolved by the relative motion of recursive and authoritative servers, they are resolved instead by the modial interaction of gethostbyname and /etc/hosts.

+The tunnelencabulator has now reached a high level of development, and is being used successfully in the operation of wikitrunnions.
+Moreover, whenever a forescent skor motion is required towards non-multihomed services, it may also be employed in conjunction with a loopback interface reciprocation dingle arm.

 ```
 usage: tunnelencabulator.py [-h] [-s] [-d DATACENTER] [-u] [-f] [--ssh-args SSH_ARGS]
                             [--version]